joker-b/botzo/_posts/2023-05-31-And-No-Simpler.md

 ...and no simpler.

-This post is a brief -- and simple -- guide for Leica M-mount lens user to shoot photos using their lenses on the L-mount Lumix S5II.
+This post is a brief -- and simple -- guide to setting up the L-Mount Lumix S5ii camera (or any S5 variant) afor use with Leica M-mount lenses.

-All S5 variants have essentially the same controls, so this guide also applies to the original S5 and newest S5IIX.
-In spirit if not specifics, it applies to Sigma or Leica cameras too.
+By "guide" I mean: "this is what I did, and why."

-I'm posting this minimal guide because there's really very little practical information about using M-mount on L on the net, even today, 8 years after L-mount was introduced.
+There's very little practical information about using M-mount on L on the net, even today, 8 years after L-mount was introduced.
 There are <a href="https://youtu.be/p3-DWpYhuNU">advertisements,</a> sure.
 But quick practical guides?
 Didn't find one.

-The purpose here is to _add_ the L camera to your existing M system -- not to replace it.
-When shooting events, I use two bodies, with different lenses, and want a smooth mental transition when I switch. _Keep it simple._
+The goal here is to _add_ the S5ii camera to my existing M system -- not to replace it.
+When shooting events, I use two bodies, with different-length lenses, and want a smooth mental transition when I switch. _Keep it simple._

-You may eventually use all of the tricks and video methods in <a href="https://help.na.panasonic.com/wp-content/uploads/2023/02/DCS5M2_DVQP2839ZA_ENG.pdf">the 800+ page user manual,</a> but for a  familiar shooting experience, applying a very few simple one-time settings will provide a solid, fiddling-free workflow for M-lens photography.
+There are a lot of tricks and video methods in <a href="https://help.na.panasonic.com/wp-content/uploads/2023/02/DCS5M2_DVQP2839ZA_ENG.pdf">the 800+ page S5ii user manual,</a> unneeded here.
+Applying just a few simple one-time settings will provide a solid, fiddling-free workflow for M-lens photography.

 ## Three Basic Steps: